igor-dyatlov/ubuntu-post-install-script/README.md

 ## Usage
 Run in the console for install tool Git:

-Optionally, you can add a third-party repository 'sudo add-apt-repository ppa:git-core/ppa' to install a newer version
+Optionally, you can add a third-party repository `sudo add-apt-repository ppa:git-core/ppa` to install a newer version

     sudo apt-get update
     sudo apt-get install git